neurobagel/documentation/docs/infrastructure.md

 ```bash
 docker compose up -d
 ```
-Or, if you want to ensure you always pull the latest Docker images first:
+Or, to ensure you have the latest Docker images first:
 ```bash
 docker compose pull && docker compose up -d
 ```